Monkees – Pleasant Valley Sunday

 I was 7 and I had just borrowed the Monkees debut album from a cousin.
 I thought the band was still together and playing in the mid seventies.
 I had no clue they broke up years before.
 This is one of the songs I would wear out on the album.

 The song stands out from the other songs on the album.
 This isn’t pop…it’s more like a country driven garage rock band song.
-I truly think Nesmith would made it in the music business with or without the Monkees.
+I truly think Nesmith would have made it in the music business with or without the Monkees.
 He would soon write the Stone Poneys hit “Different Drum” that peaked at #13 in the Billboard 100 in 1967.
 This song was released on the debut album in 1966.

 Mike Nesmith made it clear from the beginning he wanted to write songs.
 Nesmith was a talented songwriter.
 The shows creator Don Kirshner set him up to write with Carole King and Gerry Goffin.
 Michael wasn’t ungrateful and he commented that he liked both of them but he didn’t like being forced to write with someone else.
 Kirshner resented the rejection, feeling that a nobody like Nesmith should have flipped over the opportunity to work with two songwriting legends.
-In the end though we did get this song.
+In the end, though we did get this song.

 Kirshner didn’t like having the band do anything but sing and act in the show.
 That didn’t last long with Nesmith leading them…by the third album the Monkees were playing their own instruments and writing some songs.